netduma/knowledge-base/content/frequently-asked-questions/how-to-purchase.md

 weight: 1
 ---

+## Globally

-You can purchase a Netduma R3 with DumaOS 4 directly from our website: netduma.com
+You can purchase a __Netduma R3__ with DumaOS 4 directly from our website: [netduma.com](https://www.netduma.com/checkout)

-Netgear Nighthawk Pro Gaming routers with DumaOS 3 are available at many tech retailers.
+__NETGEAR Nighthawk Pro Gaming__ routers with DumaOS 3 are available at many tech retailers.

+## Australia

-If you live in Australia, you can get Telstra Internet Optimiser, powered by DumaOS 3, directly from Telstra.
+If you live in Australia, you can get __Telstra Internet Optimiser__, powered by DumaOS 3, directly from Telstra.

+## UK

-If you live in the UK, you can get EE WiFi Enhancer, powered by DumaOS, directly from EE.
+If you live in the UK, you can get __EE WiFi Enhancer__, powered by DumaOS, directly from EE.